-Monocytes are an essential part of the immune system, but research suggests they can as a double-edged sword that both helps and hinders healing from some conditions.
-Some models show that monocytes rapidly migrating to a fibrotic liver in an attempt to heal the tissue can increase the severity of the disease.
+Monocytes are an essential part of the immune system, but research suggests they can be a double-edged sword that both helps and hinders healing from some conditions.
+Some research studies show that monocytes rapidly migrating to a fibrotic liver in an attempt to heal the tissue can increase the severity of the disease.
 That said, when they differentiate into macrophages, they can prevent additional damage.

 Atherosclerosis occurs when cholesterol accumulates on artery walls, reducing the space for blood flow.
 One study shows that this inflammation of the arteries attracts macrophages that are unable to clear the plaques, thus worsening the problem.
 This study also showed that, in mice, the progression of atherosclerosis slowed and was not as severe when the infiltrating monocytes and macrophages had a shorter lifespan.